Outdoor Wedding Venues - Private Estates

 Malvern Gardens, Malvern

-For information regarding permits for Malvern Gardens and Hedgeley Dene Gardens, contact the
+For information regarding permits for Malvern Gardens contact the City of Stonnington

 Alexandra Gardens, Kew